6 novembre 2016

 Thank you very much for your participation in our «Paris Insolite» contest.

 The jury has awarded you 9th prize.
-You have won several prizes, including:
+You have won several prizes, which is to say:

 A Minolta Dimage Xt pocket digital camera